A Distinct Approach

 • Academics

-The academic curriculum offers core courses that challenge the intellectual, artistic, and athletic development of each student, as well as electives that spark new passions.
+The academic curriculum offers core courses that challenge students’ intellectual, artistic, and athletic development, as well as electives that spark new passions.

-• Foundational courses include English, mathematics, science, history, social science, and world languages.
+• Foundational courses include English, mathematics, science, history and social science, and world languages.

 • Enriching co-curricular courses include a variety of electives, such as public speaking, multimedia, and environmental science.